tuupola/axp192/README.md

-# Hardware agnostic I2C driver for AXP192 PMU
+# Platform agnostic I2C driver for AXP192 PMU

-To use this library you must to provide HAL functions for both reading and writing the I2C bus.
+To use this library you must to provide functions for both reading and writing the I2C bus.
 Function definitions must be the following.

 ```c
 int32_t i2c_read(void *handle, uint8_t address, uint8_t reg, uint8_t *buffer, uint16_t size);